8 Sauna Benefits For Mind And Body

 Reduced Risk of Dementia and Alzheimer’s Disease

-Inflammation in the brain can cause dementia and Alzheimer’s disease.
+Inflammation in the brain has been linked to a higher risk of dementia and Alzheimer’s disease.

 Observational studies show that regular sauna users have a significantly lower risk of getting these diseases because the increase in blood flow reduces inflammation.